 With that being said, the benefits of being debt free have already been realized.
 After the birth of our second child earlier this year, my wife decided to step away from teaching for a few years until our daughter is old enough to go to school.
 If my wife continued to work we’d certainly be able to accelerate our journey to financial independence.
 However, that is not what this journey is all about.
 It’s about living an intentional life focused on our values and priorities.
 And our two small children are our top priority right now.

-What’s Next After Paying Off the Mortgage?
+What’s Next After Having a Paid Off Mortgage?

 So how do we plan to celebrate paying off the mortgage?
 First, we are planning a trip to Orlando to go to FinCon!
 My wife will likely join Friday or Saturday and we’ll stay in Florida for a few extra days, kid free.
 Our other big milestone for the year is to make some much needed home improvements.
 Our kitchen is especially in desperate need of updates.